monsoonmaelstrom/book2/book2.md

 “You do that.”

-“I’m going to go warn the others,” Alex says to me and Liam.
-Then looking at Gavin, he says, “Don’t sleep with Davy’s mom.”
+“I’m going to go warn the others,” Alex informs me and Liam.
+Then, looking at Gavin, he states flatly, “Don’t sleep with Davy’s mom.”

 “Got it,” Gavin tells Alex.